 - Its coverage of militant groups and politics in the region is unparalleled, drawing on local reporting networks on both sides of the Afghanistan-Pakistan border.

 - Mashaal fulfills the role of a community broadcaster, providing a platform for the discussion of ordinary people’s problems in a region where media is otherwise not free to cover such issues.
 Civic leaders have applauded its programs addressing youth, religious minorities, women’s issues, family health, and human rights.
 Mashaal has been instrumental in informing Pakistan’s remote communities about the importance of polio eradication campaigns, and in persuading its listeners to participate in vaccination programs.
-In 2018, it led coverage in the region about the Pashtun Tahaffuz Movement (PTM) as fearing backlash from militants and intelligence agencies; no other media in Pakistan provide coverage.
+In 2020, it continued the coverage in the region about the Pashtun Tahaffuz Movement (PTM) as fearing backlash from militants and intelligence agencies; no other media in Pakistan provide coverage.

 - Pakistan’s tribal areas are notoriously dangerous, and Mashaal’s reporting on local issues and human rights makes it a frequent target of militant groups, state security agencies, and criminal gangs.
 The country’s Inter-Services Intelligence (ISI) agency ordered its Islamabad bureau closed on January 19, 2018, denouncing its programs as being “against the interest of Pakistan.”
 Radio Mashaal correspondents have been named in fatwas attributed to the Tehrik-i-Taliban Pakistan (TTP), and directly threatened as “enemies” by former TTP leader Hakimullah Mehsud.

-- In current press freedom rankings, Pakistan is designated by Freedom House as Not Free, and scored 141/198 of countries surveyed.
+- In 2020 Reporters Without Borders ranking, Pakistan ranked 145th out of 180 countries surveyed.
 The Committee to Protect Journalists and other media advocacy groups have consistently described Pakistan as one of the most dangerous countries for journalists, who are subject to intimidation, physical violence and threats.

 Facts & Stats about Pakistan